 3. Review conversation history length (for unauthenticated messaging)

 When a consumer starts an unauthenticated web messaging conversation, a random token is generated, representing the identity of the consumer.
-As long as this token is valid, the thread of conversations can continue.
+As long as this token is valid, the thread of the conversation can continue.

 While the engagement window is open, the token is automatically refreshed.
 Once the engagement window is closed, either by ending the conversation or by closing the tab of the website (or the entire browser), the conversation becomes idle.